 11.6.12.4.2 Exchange of PKEX Key Commit messages

-A STA begins the PKEX protocol at anytime after generation of PWE.
+A STA begins the PKEX protocol at anytime after generation ofQ.
 An AP STA shall not initiate PKEX but shall wait until a non-AP STA has initiated to it.

 To begin the PKEX protocol a STA shall first generate a random nonce whose length is equal to the size of the digest of the hash algorithm used by PKEX, as defined in 11.6.12.3.
-It shall then encrypt its public key using PWE in the technique defined in section 11.6.12.1.
+It shall then encrypt its public key using Qin the technique defined in section 11.6.12.2.

 Next, the STA determines whether it has sent a PKEX Key Commit message to the STA that transmitted the received message (the peer STA) or to the group address.
-If not, for example if the recipient is an AP STA, the STA shall generate PWE, if necessary, as defined above, generate a PKEX Key Commit message, and transmit it to the peer STA.
+If not, for example if the recipient is an AP STA, the STA shall generateQ, as defined above in 11.6.12.4.1, generate a PKEX Key Commit message, and transmit it to the peer STA.
 Otherwise, and in any case, the PKEX Key Commit message is processed:

 The peer's nonce is retrieved from the Challenge Text field of the Challenge Text element in the received frame;